Hospital continuous potassium monitoring

 Wet path body

-Transparent PMMA/COC/COP body, 120 x 44 x 14 mm modeled envelope, 86 mm long x 3.0 mm ID-equivalent channel, 0.61 mL main-channel volume, four 1/4-28-style ports for sample, standard, waste, and flush.
+Transparent PMMA/COC/COP body, 120 x 44 x 14 mm nominal envelope, 86 mm long x 3.0 mm ID-equivalent channel, 0.61 mL main-channel volume, and ports for sample, standard, waste, and flush.
+This is a commissioning geometry pending measured fit and dead-volume review.

 02 / CHEMISTRY